ratify-project/ratify-web/docs/troubleshoot/verifier/notation.md

   ]
 ```

-Users can investigate the root cause of the Notation verifier by checking the `message` and `errorReason` fields of each failed `verifierReport`. `message` is generated within the Ratify while `errorReason` could result from Ratify itself, dependency library or upstream services.
+Users can investigate the root cause of the Notation verifier by checking the `message` and `errorReason` fields of each failed `verifierReport`. `message` is generated within Ratify while `errorReason` could result from Ratify itself, dependency library or upstream services.
 And we have `remediation` field to provide a solution to some common errors.

 We have listed some common errors and their solutions below.